Home Compare NHY.OL vs RPM

 Norsk Hydro A vs RPM International: Which Stock Looks Stronger in 2026?

-RPM International holds the cleaner structural position, with valuation as the main driver and growth adding further support.
+RPM International holds the cleaner structural position, with the lead spread across growth and valuation.
 Norsk Hydro ASA still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 In the market, Norsk Hydro ASA carries the stronger setup — intact trend against RPM International's broken trend.
 That leaves a split case: the structural lead stays with RPM International, but the market is not currently confirming it.

 Trajectory Similarity